D-HAC/D-HAC.github.io/_puzzles/game_of_threes.md

 ## Mini Project Ideas

+If you'd like something more advanced than the above, try one of these project ideas!
+Feel free to make up your own project idea, but try to involve this week's theme of integer divisibility.

 * Stripes - write a console program that displays stripes.
 Every Nth line, print a line of different characters.
 Examples: